p-lipko/f5-automation-workshop/failover-via-api/payg/3-nic-basic-deployment/docs/module_3/task3_6.md

 ![](../png/module3/task3_6_p7.png)

 **Step 9:** In the same way we can delete an entire Tenant.
 Open file **use_case_6.tpl** once again and remove all applications so we create an empty tenant.
-Below you will find from what should be left from the template file.
+Below you will find from what should be left from the template file (or just copy and paste AS3.json as ahown here in the guide).
 Save the file after the change with **'Ctrl+s'**.

 ```
 AS3.json: